-New septic tanks regulations are coming into force in 12 months time – does this affect your tank?Cotterill Civils
+New septic tanks regulations are coming into force soon – does this affect your tank?Cotterill Civils

-In 12 months time new regulation regarding septic tanks comes into force.
+New regulations regarding septic tanks come into force at the start of next year.
 Could this affect your tank?

 The regulation and its impact